8 tips for navigating Google Maps like a pro

 Get recommendations from Maps

-One of the areas that recent Google Maps updates have focused on is recommendations.
-If you tap the For you button on the tab at the bottom of the app’s home screen, you’ll see restaurants, bars, and other venues Google has picked out for you, based on where you’ve been in the past and the ratings you’ve left at other similar places.
+One of the areas that Google Maps has focused on is recommendations.
+If you tap the Explore button on the tab at the bottom of the app’s home screen, you’ll see restaurants, bars, and other venues Google has picked out for you, based on where you’ve been in the past and the ratings you’ve left at other similar places.

 Share your location